 The beautiful island of Jersey is the largest of the Channel Islands at nine miles by five.
 Its size means you won’t ever be more than 10 minutes from the coast where you can soak up the sun on one of the stunning beaches or take in the coastal landscapes by foot.

-The amazing array of things to do in Jersey means you won’t need to worry about figuring out how to spend your time.
+The amazing array of things to do in Jersey Channel Islands means you won’t need to worry about figuring out how to spend your time.
 Jersey has a rich history and offers numerous attractions for the whole family to enjoy, from war tunnels to castles, underground museums to adventure parks.
-The only hard decision to make is what to visit first.
+There's so much to do, why not make the most of your trip and take a look at our Jersey holidays and partner hotels in Jersey.

 Jersey Zoo is located in the north-east of the island, only 15 minutes away from St Helier.
 The wildlife camp has over 60 different animal species, and acts as a safe conservation site for those species at risk in the wild.
 Not only is the zoo a fantastic day-out, but you can also arrange to stay there at the Durrell Campsite or Hostel.
 To make the most out of your visit, you can catch one of the keepers’ talks to learn more about your favourite animals, or even have a go being a keeper for the day with one of the zoo’s educational experiences.